beeburrt/recursive-recursion/README.md

-My notes from Al Sweigart's book: The Recursive Book of Recursion
+Code and notes from Al Sweigart's excellent book: The Recursive Book of Recursion

 The code in the book is written in JavaScript and Python